 The Skagit County Marine Resources Committee (MRC) was established in 1999 per Resolution #17433, as part of the congressionally authorized Northwest Straits Marine Conservation Initiative (NWSI).
 The Skagit MRC is a collaborative group representing diverse interests and perspectives that combines sound science and a community-based approach to protect and restore the marine environment.

-The work of the Skagit MRC is funded in part by the United States Environmental Protection Agency through the Puget Sound Partnership.
+The work of the Skagit MRC is funded in part by the United States Environmental Protection Agency through the Puget Sound Partnership, Washington State, and National Oceanic and Atmospheric Administration.

 MRC Members